e7dud7e/MLND/capstone/capstone_report.md

 - _Have you thoroughly analyzed and discussed the final solution?_
 - _Is the final solution significant enough to have solved the problem?_

+Kaggle provides a benchmark loss value for when all predictions are a 50% chance that every body part of every sample has a hidden threat; this average log loss is 0.69315.
+I definitely wanted to get below this.

+A benchmark that I set for myself was to reach a loss below 0.2900.
+This is because there were many people on the Kaggle leaderboard scoring between 0.2900 and 0.30, ranging from a rank of 57 to 132 (as of August 22, 2017).

+Since I reached a score of 0.28421, I reached my goal of reaching a loss lower than 0.2900.
+This score puts me in the top 22% of the contestants as of August 22, 2017.

 ## V. Conclusion
 _(approx. 1-2 pages)_